 “It means we were caught in their trap.”

 That’s not good.
-All we could do now was to try and defend the ship as best as we could while Tammy tried to steer us out of harms way.
-There were many unlucky ships being blasted to smithereens with their debris beginning to float off into space.
+All we could do now was defend the ship as best as we could while Tammy tried to steer us out of harm’s way.
+There were many unlucky ships being blasted to smithereens, their debris floating off into space.
 Everyone knew there was no way we would last very long being in the middle of this battlefield against larger and more equipped ships.

 The Jago jolted sideways from a huge hit, and an alarm rang in that area of the ship.